Hemostatic disorders and hereditary angioedema

 Many drugs may interact with coumarin and may result in excessive anticoagulation with marked increases in INR.
 When the INR is moderately increased without bleeding, cessation of the anticoagulant drug may be sufficient.
 This is to allow the vitamin K dependent factors to increase slowly according to the intrinsic synthetic rate.

-In situations where the immediate increase of the clotting factor is required, as in acute bleeding or when emergency surgery is necessary, infusion of prothrombin complex concentrates (Octaplex®, Beriplex®; for dosage guidelines, see the National Advisory Committee on Blood and Blood Products 2022 recommendations for use of prothrombin complex concentrates) with concurrent use of vitamin K for sustained response.(see also item PCC in Table 4, Chapter 5 of this Guide) For elective surgery, discontinuation of coumarin drugs (and substitution with low molecular heparin as appropriate) for a few days to allow INR to fall below 1.5 is generally sufficient.
+In situations where the immediate increase of the clotting factor is required, as in acute bleeding or when emergency surgery is necessary, infusion of prothrombin complex concentrates (Octaplex®, Beriplex®; for dosage guidelines, see the National Advisory Committee on Blood and Blood Products 2022 recommendations for use of prothrombin complex concentrates in Canada72) with concurrent use of vitamin K for sustained response.(see also item PCC in Table 4, Chapter 5 of this Guide) For elective surgery, discontinuation of coumarin drugs (and substitution with low molecular heparin as appropriate) for a few days to allow INR to fall below 1.5 is generally sufficient.

 In patients bleeding while on VKA, bleeding source must be identified and definitively treated.

 b) Direct oral anticoagulants (DOAC, oral Xa and IIa inhibitors)70, 71, 73, 74